 delicate ice cores to study ancient ice layers.
 As part of his research, Vachon took up photography to document his adventures in the Rocky Mountains

 Vachon relished every chance to venture into the mountains, camera and ice core drill in hand.
-After one such expedition in 2003, Vachon and his team from
+After one such expedition in 2003, the team, lead by researchers

-INSTAAR were able to publish their findings in the Journal of Quaternary Science, a huge boon for their research.
-National Geographic called and asked
+at Ohio State, were able to publish their findings in the Journal of Quaternary Science, a huge boon for their research.
+National Geographic called

 "I thought that things were coming together nicely," said Vachon.
 "But in reality, I just happened to be there....with a camera."